Morriz/docker-for-modern-devs/README.md

 ## Node.js

-Some ports are exposed for convenience, but no process is listening yet:
+Port 3000 is exposed for convenience, but no process is listening yet ;P

-* Port 3000
-* Requests for http(s)://{hostname}/socket.io/ are forwarded to port 8080
+Requests for http(s)://{hostname}/socket.io/ are forwarded internally to port 8080.

 ## Nginx